dongwu92/AutoPortraitMatting/README.md

 mkdir Model_zoo and download http://www.vlfeat.org/matconvnet/models/beta16/imagenet-vgg-verydeep-19.mat

-download data from http://xiaoyongshen.me/webpage_portrait/index.html
+download data from http://xiaoyongshen.me/webpage_portrait/index.html (You must be authorized by Shen before downloading the datasets.
+So please contact him by email)

 mkdir data and copy the following folders and files into data/: